Previous

 Gary Steward of University of Central Oklahoma admitted that they had

-expectations of finding contrary results, their
+expectations of finding contrary results, their poll of college

 students found that seniors and graduate students were more likely to